 Spend some time exploring South Park and experiencing the feeling of going back in time before hitting the road.

-After stopping in Fairplay and South Park, head back on the 285 South for about another hour before reaching Salida, Colorado, a cool, artsy little mountain town that is the perfect place to stop and stay for the night, as it’s right about halfway to Telluride.
+After stopping in Fairplay and South Park, head back on the 285 South for about another hour before reaching your next stop on the Denver to Telluride drive — Salida, Colorado.
+This cool, artsy little mountain town is the perfect place to stop and stay for the night as it’s right about halfway to Telluride.

 Salida, located adjacent to the Arkansas River, is full of great things to do.
 Shop around downtown, check out some of the local craft breweries, grab a bite to eat at one of the restaurants right along the river, or if you’re feeling adventurous, book a rafting trip down the Arkansas River!